 - Engaging Assessments Aligned to Standards

-While multiple choice, true/false, and short answer questions are great for certain learning situations, today’s educators want to provide students with more authentic measures of learning.
+While multiple-choice, true/false, and short answer questions are great for certain learning situations, today’s educators want to provide students with more authentic measures of learning.
 Otus offers a wide variety of K-12 assessment options for teachers including an assessment item bank that is pre-aligned to state learning standards.

 - Actionable Data

 In order for teachers to be able to leverage student data that typically exists in disconnected tools, it is critical that the data is accessible and actionable by teachers.
-Otus provide educators with access to high-stakes assessment data, benchmark data, common assessment data, and data that has been gathered using all of the other tools that exist within Otus.
+Otus provides educators with access to high-stakes assessment data, benchmark data, common assessment data, and data that has been gathered using all of the other tools that exist within Otus.
 Now, data can truly be used to inform instruction.

 Google is changing the ways in which teachers work.
 Be sure to learn how Otus leverages all of the things you love about Google to help streamline your workflows.